Joel Álvarez: Ultimate Fighting Championship

-In his debut, Álvarez faced Damir Ismagulov on February 23, 2019, at UFC Fight Night: Błachowicz vs. Santos.
+In his debut, Álvarez faced Damir Ismagulov on February 23, 2019, at UFC Fight Night 145.
 He lost the fight via unanimous decision.

-Álvarez faced Danilo Belluardo on June 1, 2019, at UFC Fight Night: Gustafsson vs. Smith.
+Álvarez faced Danilo Belluardo on June 1, 2019, at UFC Fight Night 153.
 He won the fight via TKO in the second round.

 Álvarez faced Joseph Duffy on July 15, 2020, at UFC Fight Night 172.
 He won the fight via a submission in round one.

 Álvarez faced Alexander Yakovlev on October 24, 2020, at UFC 254.
 At the weigh-ins, Álvarez weighed in at 159.5 pounds, three and a half pounds over the lightweight non-title fight limit.
 The bout proceeded at catchweight and he was fined 30% of his purse, which went to his opponent Yakovlev.
 He won the fight via an armbar submission in round one.

 Álvarez was scheduled to face Christos Giagos on May 15, 2021, at UFC 262.
 However, Álvarez was removed from the bout in early May due to alleged visa issues that restricted his travel, and was replaced by Sean Soriano.

 Álvarez faced Thiago Moisés on November 13, 2021, at UFC Fight Night 197.
 At the weigh-ins, Álvarez weighed in at 157.5 pounds, one and a half pounds over the lightweight non-title fight limit.
 The bout proceeded at a catchweight with Álvarez fined 30% of his purse, which went to Moisés. Álvarez won the fight via technical knockout in round one.

 Álvarez faced Arman Tsarukyan on February 26, 2022, at UFC Fight Night 202.
 He lost the bout via ground and pound TKO in the second round.

 Álvarez was scheduled to face Zubaira Tukhugov on February 14, 2023, at UFC 284.
 However, Álvarez withrew from the event for undisclosed reasons and he was replaced by promotional newcomer Elves Brener.